 Mathematicians create, discover, teach, and extend our understanding of the world.
 Our small, interactive classes give you personalized attention.
 Our lab meetings and capstone seminar develop your collaboration, communication, and technological skills.
 Math majors at EC form a tight-knit community that is ready to succeed in a wide range of careers.

-The Mathematics major offers two career-related concentrations.
-Our Education Option is designed for students seeking future careers in teaching and our Mathematical Sciences option is designed for students seeking careers in business, industry, and government.
+The Mathematics degree program offers two career-related concentrations.
+Our Education option is designed for students seeking future careers in teaching and our Mathematical Sciences option is designed for students seeking careers in business, industry, and government.
 A Mathematics degree also helps prepare students for graduate school, law school, or medical school.
-Students with a Mathematics major tend to score higher on graduate entrance exams such as the GMAT, LSAT, and MCAT.
+Students with a Mathematics major tend to score higher on graduate entrance exams, such as the GMAT, LSAT, and MCAT.